-With Agile & Devops gaining mainstream momentum, the old test excellence centers are bound to become extinct.
-It is projected that 2017 should see businesses & enterprise organize Key Performance Indicators – KPIs to chart performance data with sales statistics requiring more involvement from testing teams from the time when the software is being developed for ensured accuracy & agility.
-Automated testing tools like Selenium, TestingWhiz, Ranorex and more will continue to drive automation testing services, and eventually play a key role in the Agile & Devops landscape.
+With Agile & DevOps gaining mainstream momentum, the old test excellence centers are bound to become extinct.
+It is projected that 2017 should see businesses & enterprises organize Key Performance Indicators – KPIs to chart performance data with sales statistics requiring more involvement from testing teams from the time when the software is being developed for ensured accuracy & agility.
+Automated testing tools like Selenium, TestingWhiz, Ranorex, and more will continue to drive automation testing services, and eventually, play a key role in the Agile & DevOps landscape.

 With dynamic development methodologies paving the way, Performance Engineering will replace the plain & traditional Performance Testing and by 2020, traditional testers will have evolved to Software Development Engineers in Test or SDET.

 Request A FREE POC To Test Drive our Services